Iron-Hide/nova/net/README.md

 * For simple cases, storing `SOLANA_METRICS_CONFIG` in your env is appropriate, but you may want to use different databases for different runs of net.sh
   * You can call ./init-metrics.sh before you call net.sh start, this will change the metrics config for a particular run.
   * You can manually write `SOLANA_METRICS_CONFIG` in the `./net/config/config` file
-* By default, metrics are only logged by agave if `RUST_LOG` is set to `info` or higher.
+* By default, metrics are only logged by nova if `RUST_LOG` is set to `info` or higher.
 You can provide it as environment for `./net.sh start` command, or set this in your shell environment.
   ```bash
   RUST_LOG="info,solana_runtime=debug"
   ```